FrankMueke/Nairobi-Water/README.md

 # Nairobi-Water
-Have included tge db "water1"
+Have included the db "water1"